citibeats-labs/bidciviclytics/README.md

 Every analysis based on Internet data has to deal with representativity.
 Not everyone is connected to the Internet, and not everyone shares their opinion.

 The Internet penetration of the countries present in the data varies between 55% and 93%.
-Additionally, the following biases must be taken into account:
+Additionally, the following biases must be taken into account.
+These depend on the exact sources; examples are given below:
 1. Gender: Twitter usage varies 4-17% between population, and the users registered online are usually twice men than women.
 2. Age: both ends of the strip are less represented, and the majority is concentrated in the 30 - 50 age group.
 3. Social: people with fewer resources may not be properly represented.

 CSV columns:
 - ```id```: code of the country as defined by [ISO 3166-1 alpha-3](https://en.wikipedia.org/wiki/ISO_3166-1_alpha-3#Officially_assigned_code_elements)
 - ```date```: day in which the raw data was published in YYYY-MM-DD format (UTC timezone)
 - ```name```: name of the country in Spanish
-- ```docs-N```: number of documents for the category N on a given day.
+- ```docs-N```: number of documents for the category N on a given day
 - ```docs-delta-percent-N```: variation of documents (%) for the category N respect the previous day
 - ```docs-percent-N```: percent of documents in the category N respect all the other categories in that day